Typical symptoms of low mood include: - Low self esteem - Worrying - ...

 Performance anxiety, ‘stage fright’, fear of public speaking

 Performance anxiety is not exclusive to the stage - for many people this condition can be triggered by job interviews, public speaking, or even their own wedding.
-Our anxiety advisor, Marianna Kilburn, explains performance anxiety in more detail.
+Our mental wellbeing advisor, Marianna Kilburn, explains performance anxiety in more detail.

 What is performance anxiety?